SachinShirodkar/JoshuaTerminal/SETUP.md

 Open your browser at: **http://localhost:5050**

-The startup banner in your terminal will show which data source is active:
+The startup banner shows which data source is active:

 ```
 ╔═══════════════════════════════════════════════╗